 Failure to diagnose and treat cancer in time to make a difference is usually a claim against a radiologist, primary care doctor, or internal medicine physician.
 Like all professionals, doctors do carry liability insurance to protect themselves.

-Similar to all personal injury cases, there are a variety of statutes of limitations for medical malpractice cases, which is why i's best to consult with our medical malpractice attorney as soon as possible.
+Like all personal injury cases, there are various statutes of limitations for medical malpractice cases, which is why it's best to consult with our medical malpractice attorney as soon as possible.